What is Google Trends?

 Sign In to your Google account on the top right corner

-Enter a search term or a keyword in Search Bar
+Enter a search term or a keyword in the Search Bar

 Select your country or region in the top right corner